CMASCenter/pcluster-cmaq/docs/user_guide/input-data-install.md

 `/dev/mapper/vg_cyclecloud_builtinshared-lv0 1000G   66G  935G   7% /shared `

-## Use the S3 script to copy the CONUS input data if you have credentials set up for aws cli
+## Use the S3 script to copy the CONUS input data from the CMAS s3 bucket
 Modify the script if you want to change where the data is saved to.
 Script currently uses /shared/data Modify it if you want to copy the data to the /fsx/data volume on the cluster

-`/shared/pcluster-cmaq/s3_scripts/s3_copy_need_credentials_conus.csh`
+`/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign_conus_cmas.csh`

-## Use Alternative S3 script to copy the CONUS input data to /fsx/data volume on the cluster (does not need aws credentials)
+## Use Alternative S3 script to copy the CONUS input data from the EPA s3 bucket to /shared/data volume on the cluster (does not need aws credentials)

-`/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign.csh`
+`/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign_conus_epa.csh`

 check that the resulting directory structure matches the run script